SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

 1. **Login** to *SAP Integration Suite*

+    Use the information from the  [Tenant Booker application](/exercises/ex0/ex02/)

+    - first link to access the SAP Integration Suite tenant
+    - user / password

     <br>![](/exercises/ex2/images/Login.png)

-    Leveraging the information from the *Tenant Booker application* and *click* the check box *Remember me*

     <br>![](/exercises/ex2/images/SuiteLoginInfo.png)

 2. *Move* to the **Integration Designer**